Android Xiao

 The year is 2050.

 Androids.
 Humanoids.
 Synthetic beings.
-Whatever term makes it easier to sleep at night.
+Whichever term makes people sleep better at night.